MaxSvjatoha/excel-env/README.md

 # excel-env
-A private repo for managing excel data.
+A repo for managing excel data.
+Was briefly iterated on as part of my work with managing climate activity data with Sigma Industry Development, but likely other solutions were used instead in the end.

 ## 💡 General idea
 There is a need to automate climate reporting at Danir and its subsidiaries.
 While the long-term solution would be to have an online user interface where each subsidiary could enter the required data, this is an intermediary step that acts as a proof of concept.